What a final act.

-No one outside of his inner circle knew that Bowie had been battling cancer for 18 months.
+No one outside of his close inner circle knew that Bowie had been battling cancer for 18 months.
 As he did consistently in his art, Bowie faced the end of his life with dignity, grace and bravery.
 He did it all on his own terms.

 If we loved Bowie’s music and lived with it – some of us for decades, through countless changes in the broader culture and in our own lives – then we know too well what that music meant.
 Bowie granted us the right to be daring, to be rebellious, to be transgressive, to be wholly dedicated to the ideals of artistic and personal liberation and reinvention.
-If we were artists, Bowie’s work gave us the permission to pursue our visions with confidence, and demanded we be vigilant when it came to protecting those visions from the corrupting influence of homogeneity.
+If we were artists, Bowie’s work gave us the permission to pursue our personal visions with confidence, and demanded we be vigilant when it came to protecting the source of those visions from the corrupting influence of homogeneity.

 Bravery was the guiding light in Bowie’s art, and he rarely slipped, rarely made a move that was not dictated by a pure artistic impulse, rather than a commercial one.

 Like Bob Dylan, he invented himself at the outset, and like Dylan, he shed successive skins as he moved through his career, killing off commercially successful iterations and challenging his audiences to keep up with his remarkable reincarnations, time after time after time.